 News

-[September 2024] Our work “VM-NIF: Real-time View Morphing via Neural Implicit Function” has been filed as a patent by Dolby!
+[September 2024] Our work “NIVM: Real-time View Morphing via Neural Implicit Functio” has been filed as a patent by Dolby!

 [April 2024] Received PhD research internship from Dolby Laboratories